wbradley93/2016-exit-polls/readme.md

 }
 ```

 Files with names beginning `20state_` contain only questions asked in at least 20 states.
+Credit to robflaherty's Raphael US map for that.